stsirtsis/stsirtsis.github.io/_pages/about.md

 🌴 We are organizing an [ICML workshop on Counterfactuals in Minds and Machines](https://sites.google.com/view/counterfactuals-icml/home) in Hawaii, July 2023!
 Consider submitting.

 ### Trivia
-* I spent Spring 2023 at [Stanford University](https://www.stanford.edu/), working with [Prof. Tobias Gerstenberg](https://cicl.stanford.edu/member/tobias_gerstenberg/) on responsibility attribution in sequential human-machine collaborations.
+* I spent Spring 2023 at [Stanford University](https://www.stanford.edu/), working with [Prof. Tobias Gerstenberg](https://cicl.stanford.edu/member/tobias_gerstenberg/).
 * My academic roots can be found at the [School of Electrical & Computer Engineering](https://www.ece.ntua.gr/en) of the [National Technical University of Athens](https://www.ntua.gr/en/), where I had the chance to do my diploma thesis supervised by [Prof. Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).
 * My life roots can be found at the Greek island of [Lesvos](https://www.lesvos.com/index.html).